 Morales decrees the whipala must fly

-Another aspect that lent tension to today's celebrations was a surprise declaration by Evo Morales on the previous day, that he had signed a new decree declaring the WHIPALA* a national símbolo patrio (national symbol or national emblem).
+In 2009 President Evo Morales declared that he had signed a new decree declaring the WHIPALA* a national símbolo patrio (national symbol or national emblem) must be flown next to the original Bolivian flag at all state events.
 He instructed that from this day forward the WHIPALA* must be flown to the left of the Bolivian flag in all public areas and buildings, schools, and all private homes.

 The outcry was immediate.
 Public officials in most of Eastern Bolivia promptly declared they would not follow these instructions and private citizens vehemently rejected flying it in their homes as well, stating it is not a national flag or national symbol.
 The surprising decree also lacked planning: where were hundreds of thousands of Bolivian households and public offices to find a whipala one day before Independence day?
-Most public officials declared the decree an imposition and misguided attempt to insult and cause division and confrontation.
+Most public officials initially declared the decree an imposition and misguided attempt to insult and cause division and confrontation, but over the past couple of years tensions have waned.
+The whipala was visibly absent throughout the city of Santa Cruz during celebrations during the first few years, but of late can be seen at almost all civic events.

 Why so much tension over the whipala?